inboundnow/inbound-pro/readme.md

-## Terms of Use
+## Terms of Plugin Use

-### Licensing
+### Plugin Licensing

 This plugin ships assets with varying licensing policies.
-Assets considered intellectual/structural property of InboundWP LLC we've developed the _IBN License_.
+For assets considered intellectual/structural property of InboundWP LLC we've developed and applied the _IBN License_.
+Other assets that we did not develop are included with the Inbound Pro plugin package and their original license remains in tact.

 #### IBN - Inbound Now Licensing Policy